Jhsmit/ipymolstar/README.md

 ### Hot reloading

-To enable anywidget hot reloading, you need to set th env var `ANYWIDGET_HMR` to 1.
+To enable anywidget hot reloading, you need to set the env var `ANYWIDGET_HMR` to 1.

 Windows:
 ```bash